Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-make-money-with-your-content.md

 ## Getting paid on Hashnode

-If you're on Hashnode you can easily add your payment pointer to your profile by visiting your dashboard.
+If you're on Hashnode, you can easily add your payment pointer to your profile by visiting your dashboard.

-Next click on "Integrations", at the bottom you will see:
+Next, click on "Integrations", at the bottom, you will see:
 Web Monetization Payment Pointer.

 Paste your uphold link here.